craigfay/changelog/README.md

 ### July 19, 2019
 * `rsync` is a great alternative to `sftp` in many cases, because it will only transfer files that don't already exist, and can delete files that have been removed in the transfer source.

+### July 24, 2019
+* [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) are currently supported by all major browsers.
+The formal term for them is "Custom Properties".
+* Redis keys typically use "." or ":" for namespacing, e.g. `products.72.units_sold`, or `employees:17:salary`.